Chronic Back Pain Treatment

 - Joint dysfunction: Wear and tear or injury to spinal facet joints can cause inflammation and pain.

-- Spondylolisthesis: This condition occurs when a vertebra slips out of alignment, causing pressure on the surrounding nerves and tissues.
+- Spondylolisthesis: Spondylolisthesis occurs when a vertebra slips out of alignment, causing pressure on the surrounding nerves and tissues.

 Disc-Related Problems

-- Arthritis of the spine — The gradual cartilage thinning inside the spine.
+- Arthritis of the spine: The gradual cartilage thinning inside the spine due to arthritis can become incredibly painful.

 Nerve Compression or Irritation

-- Spinal stenosis: This condition is characterized by the narrowing of the spinal canal, which can compress the spinal cord or nerve roots.
+- Spinal Stenosis: Spinal stenosis is characterized by the narrowing of the spinal canal, which can compress the spinal cord or nerve roots.

 - Sciatica: Compression or irritation of the sciatic nerve, often due to a herniated disc, can cause pain that radiates from the lower back down the leg.